 Try to Use the Waffles Within Three Days

 You need to try to eat the waffles that you’re storing within three days.
-The longer you refrigerate the waffles, the more they’re going to deteriorate.
+The longer you refrigerate them, the more they’re going to deteriorate.

-Eventually, the waffles will become hard and they’ll also lose a lot of their taste.
-Trying to eat waffles after they’ve been in the refrigerator for four or five days wouldn’t be a pleasant experience.
+Eventually, they will become hard and they’ll also lose a lot of their taste.
+Trying to eat them after they’ve been in the refrigerator for four or five days wouldn’t be a pleasant experience.

 You might want to ensure that you just eat the leftover waffles for breakfast the next day.
-This will ensure that you use the waffles up without waiting too long.
+This will ensure that you use them up without waiting too long.

 This isn’t a food that’s going to last for a long time in the refrigerator.
 If you’re looking for long-term storage, then you’ll have to use your freezer.